-SECTION 1.
-The recitals above are incorporated herein.

-SECTION 2.
-It is the goal and policy of the Board that 100% of all electricity consumed in county operations be Clean Energy by 2040, and that at least 50% of such electricity be Clean Energy by 2030.

-SECTION 3.
-It is further the goal and policy of the Board that 100% of all electricity consumed countywide be Clean Energy by 2050.

-SECTION 4.
-It is further the goal and policy of the Board to partner with other local governments, private organizations, and individuals to reach the Clean Energy targets set forth in Sections 2 and 3 above (the "Clean Energy Targets").
+- SECTION 1.
+The recitals above are incorporated herein. - SECTION 2.
+It is the goal and policy of the Board that 100% of all electricity consumed in county operations be Clean Energy by 2040, and that at least 50% of such electricity be Clean Energy by 2030. - SECTION 3.
+It is further the goal and policy of the Board that 100% of all electricity consumed countywide be Clean Energy by 2050. - SECTION 4.
+It is further the goal and policy of the Board to partner with other local governments, private organizations, and individuals to reach the Clean Energy targets set forth in Sections 2 and 3 above (the "Clean Energy Targets"). - SECTION 5.

-SECTION 5.
 The Board directs all departments to incorporate the Clean Energy Targets into their respective planning processes.
-To that end, departments must update any policy or processes necessary to meet the Clean Energy Targets.

-SECTION 6.
-The Board directs all departments to work with residents, businesses, utility partners, and community stakeholders to identify a collaborative approach for achieving the Clean Energy Targets and set meaningful benchmarks and milestones between the Clean Energy Target Years (2030, 2040, 2050).
+To that end, departments must update any policies or processes necessary to meet the Clean Energy Targets. - SECTION 6.
+The Board directs all departments to work with residents, businesses, utility partners, and community stakeholders to identify a collaborative approach for achieving the Clean Energy Targets and set meaningful benchmarks and milestones between the Clean Energy Target Years (2030, 2040, 2050). - SECTION 7.

-SECTION 7.
 The Board directs the Sustainability and Resiliency Coordinator to incorporate the Clean Energy Targets into the Sustainability and Resiliency Action Plan.
-The Board further directs the Sustainability and Resiliency Coordinator to update the Board every two years on progress towards achieving the Clean Energy Targets, beginning in Fiscal Year 2022.
+The Board further directs the Sustainability and Resiliency Coordinator update the Board every two years on progress towards achieving the Clean Energy Targets, beginning in Fiscal Year 2022. - SECTION 8.

-SECTION 8.
 The Board recognizes that the health and wellbeing of frontline communities have suffered disproportionately from pollution resulting from fossil fuel generation and distribution.
-Accordingly, the Board directs all departments to build inclusive community leadership and policy engagement; promote equity in accessing energy efficiency improvements; generate sustainable economic opportunities and mitigate related losses; and provide regional leadership to address equity in climate, energy, and related public health issues.

-SECTION 9.
-This Resolution is effective immediately upon adoption.
+Accordingly, the Board directs all departments to build inclusive community leadership and policy engagement; promote equity in accessing energy efficiency improvements; generate sustainable economic opportunities and mitigate related losses; and provide regional leadership to address equity in climate, energy, and related public health issues. - SECTION 9.
+This Resolution is effective immediately upon its adoption.

-Commissioner \\\\\\ offered the foregoing Resolution and moved its adoption, which was forwarded by Commissioner \\\\\\.
-Upon roll call the votes was:
+Com missioner Gerard offered the fore egoing Resolution and move d its adoption, wl hich was forv varded by Com missioner Seel Upon roll call the vote was: AYES: Eggers, Just ice, Flowers, G erard, Long, Peters, and l Seel.
+NAYS: None.
+Absent a and not Votin g: None.

-AYES:

-NAYS:

-Absent and not Voting:

-APPROVED AS TO FORM

-By: Brendan Mackesey Office of the County Attorney